UX Case Study #2

 Figma Design: Marketing Blocks on Home Page

-All UX deliverables, including Axure prototypes, Figma designs (desktop and mobile), and Confluence pages with copy and French translations, were completed before the development sprint began.
+All UX artifacts, from prototypes and high-fidelity designs, to Confluence pages with English copy and French translations, were completed before the development sprint began.
+Delivering ahead of each sprint gave developers the clarity they needed and kept the project on track.

 Term Life - Detail of Figma Design - Quote Page